Black-Box Batch Active Learning for Regression: Methodology

 We now examine this model and its kernels.
-We choose $\bmccatprob$ as a uninformative\footnote{If we had additional information about the $\emOmega$---for example, if we had validation set losses---we could use this information to set $\bmccatprob$.} uniform distribution over the hypotheses $\bmccatprob= \frac{1}{K}$.
-The BMA then matches the empirical mean:
+The BMA of $\bmcmupred{\x}{\Bmch}$ matches the previous empirical mean if we choose $\bmccatprob$ to have an uninformative\footnote{If we had additional information about the $\emOmega$---for example, if we had validation losses---we could use that to inform $\bmccatprob$.} uniform distribution over the hypotheses ($\bmccatprob_k \triangleq \frac{1}{K}$):